 “You have brains in your head.
 You have feet in your shoes.
 You can steer yourself any direction you choose.” - Dr Suess

-Engagement in the community will form a significant portion of our program, extending the children’s support networks, encouraging the children to be valued and active members of their communities.
-Partnerships will be formed in areas of interest to the children, facilitating a link between specific organisations and Our Place that the children will willingly engage with.
+Engagement with the wider community forms a significant portion of our programme, extending the children’s support networks, encouraging the children to be valued and active members of their communities.
+Partnerships are maintained in areas of interest to the children, facilitating a link between specific organisations and Our Place that the children engage with enthusiastically.

 The Montessori method of education, named after its founder Maria Montessori, is an approach to classroom learning that emphasizes independence and choice.
 This theory of teaching understands that children have an innate interest and eagerness to learn and will be able to do so in a thoughtfully prepared, supportive learning environment.
 It is an approach that values the human spirit and the development of the whole child—physical, social, emotional, cognitive.
 We draw on this theory when engaging the children in our intentional teaching practices, ensuring that prepared activities, referred to as ‘jobs’, are child-centred allowing free flowing participation in activities designed to foster growth, without coercing children to do set piece work tasks.